alokg-812/IIT-Madras/Java/Week6/README.md

 // Later you realize you need unlimited size → pain! dateq.process();      // every method call has to be changed
 ```
-→ You have to change the type everywhere in the code.
+→ We have to change the type everywhere in the code.

 ### 7. Solution WITH Indirection (Correct Way)
 ```java